bradygaster-zz/connector-swagger-to-markdown/docs/PagerDuty/index.md

 | Teams to which the user belongs | Array of [Object](#object) | Teams to which the user belongs | teams |
 | List of incidents for this user | Array of [Object](#object) | List of incidents for this user | coordinated_incidents |
 | User Id | string | User Id | id |

+### ContactMethod
+The method for contact

+This object has no properties.

+### NotificationRule
+Notification rule

+This object has no properties.

+### NotesResponse
+Response object for notes

+This object has no properties.

 ### Note
 A note for an incident